-As required by federal law, Morton College's yearly crime statistics are compiled on a calendar-year basis using the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting (UCR) system.
-The Clery Crime definitions are listed in Appendix D. The Report includes statistics for the previous three years concerning crimes reported to Morton College Police Department and other local police agencies.
-This information is passed on to the Chief of Police where it is reviewed.
-It is then downloaded into the system for review by the federal government and it is then placed onto a website for the general public to review.
-The crime statistics indicate whether the offense occurred on campus, in on-campus student facilities, in non-campus property owned or controlled by Morton College, or in public property immediately adjacent to and accessible from the campus.
+As required by federal law, Morton College's yearly crime statistics are reported on a calendaryear basis using the definitions of crimes provided by the FBI for use in the Uniform Crime Reporting (UCR) system.
+The Clery Crime definitions are further outlined in Appendix D and serve as the guide for the Clery Act statistics.
+The Report includes statistics for the previous three years concerning crimes reported to Morton College Police Department and local police agencies.
+The initial draft report is forwarded to the Police Administrator, reviewing and organizing the annual filing.
+The final report is downloaded into the system for review by the federal government and then placed on the college website for the general public to review.
+The crime statistics indicate whether the offense occurred on campus, in on-campus student facilities, in non-campus property owned or controlled by Morton College, or in the public property immediately adjacent to and accessible from the campus.
 For this reason, reported crimes may involve individuals not associated with Morton College.
-The definitions of "on-campus", "non-campus locations or property", and "public property" are listed in Appendix A.
+The definitions of "oncampus," "non- campus locations or property," and "public property" are listed in Appendix A.